Santa Barbara County, California: History

 The Santa Barbara County area, including the Northern Channel Islands, was first settled by Native Americans at least 13,000 years ago.
 Evidence for a Paleoindian presence has been found in the form of a fluted Clovis-like point found in the 1980s along the western Santa Barbara Coast, as well as the remains of Arlington Springs Man found on Santa Rosa Island in the 1960s.
-For thousands of years, the area was home to the Chumash tribe of Native Americans, complex hunter-gatherers who lived along the coast and in interior valleys leaving rock art in many locations, including Painted Cave.
+For thousands of years, the area was home to the Chumash tribe of Native Americans, hunter-gatherers who lived along the coast and in interior valleys leaving rock art in many locations, including Painted Cave.

 Europeans first contacted the Chumash in AD 1542, when three Spanish ships under the command of Juan Rodríguez Cabrillo explored the area.
 The Santa Barbara Channel received its name from Spanish explorer Sebastián Vizcaíno when he sailed along the California coast in 1602; his ships entered the channel on December 4, the day of the feast of Santa Barbara.
 Spanish ships associated with the Manila Galleon trade probably made emergency stops along the coast during the next 167 years, but no permanent settlements were established.

 The first land expedition to explore California, led by Gaspar de Portolà explored the coastal area in 1769, on its way to Monterey Bay.
 The party traveled the same route on the return to San Diego in January 1770.
 That same year, a second expedition to Monterey again passed through the area.
 The DeAnza expeditions of 1774–76 followed Portola's trail.